-Comedies, like It’s Always Sunny in Philadelphia are what got me watching FX years back, but shows like Rescue Me and Nip/Tuck are what hooked me.
+Comedies, like It’s Always Sunny in Philadelphia, are what got me watching FX years back, but shows like Rescue Me and Nip/Tuck are what hooked me.
 And though they tired in later seasons, (both had extremely weak fourth seasons) they set a high bar early on.
-Though not nearly as high as the one set by The Shield, one of the greatest cable shows of all time.
-Vic Mackey though didn’t find an audience right away, it was FX that showed faith to keep him around and develop something great.
-Now ratings giant Sons of Anarchy, after being given time to find its audience, and having a 2nd season so good I’d compare it to early seasons of The Sopranos, is carrying the network.
-By doing so it allows them to take chances on shows like The League and Archer, which have both been hilarious, drawing in some of that Always Sunnycrowd.
+Though not nearly as high as the one set by The Shield, one of the greatest cable-cop shows of all time.
+But Vic Mackey didn’t find an audience right away, and it was FX that showed faith to keep him around and develop something great.
+Now ratings giant Sons of Anarchy, after being given time to find its audience, and having a second season so good it can be compared to early seasons of The Sopranos, is carrying the network.
+By doing so it allows them to take chances on shows like The League and Archer, which have drawn in some of that Always Sunny crowd.

 Then in the early part of 2010 we got Louie and Justified.
 Louie started a little rough, but picked up steam and finished out its freshmen year strong.
 Justified on the other hand came out strong from the word go.
 This show hit exactly right; A hero for the ages, timeless and untouchable, Justified instantly became one of the best shows on FX.
 Justified was renewed for a second season after only a few episodes, and it seemed as if 2010 had peaked.

 Terriers is every bit as good a show as anything else mentioned above, but unlike Justified, Archer and Louie – which all got midseason renewals, Terriers has yet to find an audience.
 Or rather, yet to find an audience that seems to register in the ratings.